Sumthing is a social enterprise with one, clear purpose: to make a massive positive impact on nature.

 Staying true to our purpose is critical, both now and in the future.
 That's why we explored different ways to structure Sumthing and found Steward Ownership: a system that safeguards our mission, while leveraging commercial strength.

-Steward Ownership centres around two principles:
+Steward Ownership centers around two principles:

 - Self-governance: people involved in the company hold the voting rights, which cannot be sold or traded.